frc/Frantic-S3-Browser/README.md

-HTML5-file-browser-and-uploader-for-Amazon-S3
+Siirrin-HTML5-file-browser-and-uploader-for-Amazon-S3
 =============================================

-File browser and uploader for Amazon S3.
+Siirrin is a file browser and uploader for Amazon S3.
 Fully HTML5 based, no server needed.

 Setup
 =========